whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-25-FabFitFun-Subscription-Box-Summer-2015-Review-Coupon.md

 <p>Although I'm not a big fan of receiving perfumes in my subscription boxes, I actually loved this scent.
 It's floral, fresh and has just the right amount of sweetness.
 Very tropical and spring/summery in my opinion.
 Perfect for this box and thankfully perfect for me.</p>

 <p>Also, if you go to their website you'll see they have unique bottles for their scents.
-One is a perfume type bottle with a feather quill to dip it in and put on your skin, how unique!
+One is a classic perfume type bottle with a feather quill to dip it in and put on your skin, how unique!
 I'm so getting one of those!</p>

 <DL>
 <DT><a href="https://www.goscratch.it" target="_blank">Scratch Nail Wraps</a></DT>
 <DD>Value $8</DD>
 </DL>

 <p>Right now Scratch has special summer prices where all their nail wraps are priced at $8 versus $12, so I used the lesser amount for my value.
-These nail wraps are cool and they have so many other amazing designs on their website.</p>
+These nail wraps are cool and they have so many other amazing designs on their website.
+I've used similar products in the past and they didn't work well on my petite fingers (it took a lot of work to get them to fit) so I'm not sure these are any different, but I'll give it a try.</p>

 <p>They also have a monthly subscription called the "Monthly Mani Box" or MMB for short.
 It costs $30/monthly and you'll get 3 nail wraps, accents + extras, and a surprise gift in your box.
-Sounds interesting and if these nail wraps work well on my petite fingers, I just might subscribe/<p>
+If these nail wraps work for you, this subscription sounds mighty interesting.<p>
 <br>

 <p><center><img src="/images/FabFitFunSummer2015Headspace.jpg"></center></p>